-Have you asked yourself the question, "Should I save or invest?".
+You may have wondered, "Should I save or invest?".

 Is saving risk-free?
 Not exactly.
 Interest rates can go up and down.
 When interest rates are low, the return you'll get on your money will be very modest.
 The risk is it won't beat inflation – the rate at which the prices of goods and services increase.
-So, while the money in your savings account isn't going anywhere, its purchasing power is getting eroded over time.
+So, while the money in your savings account isn't going anywhere, its purchasing power drops over time.
 In other words, it will buy you less.

 Investing is another way of setting aside money for the future, where you invest your money into something with the aim of making a profit in the long run.

 Why take any risk?
 Well, for a start, not all investment risk is equal.
-And the benefit of taking a calculated amount of risk is – it gives you the potential to make more money than you would from a saving account.
+And the benefit of taking a calculated amount of risk is – it gives you the potential to make more money than you would from a savings account.

 Is investing worth the risk?
 Our guide can help you to decide.

-A good place to start is by working out how much you can afford to put away each month.
+Work out how much you can afford to put away each month.
 Creating a budget can help you do this.

 When you have a figure in mind, think about what you might need the money for and when.